Intelligent Document Processing

-Intelligent Process Automation (IPA) refers to the application of cognitive techniques based on Artificial Intelligence and Machine Learning in general to complement more traditional Robotic Process Automation (RPA).
+Intelligent Document Processing (IDP) refers to the application of cognitive techniques based on Artificial Intelligence and Machine Learning in general to complement more traditional Robotic Process Automation (RPA).
 Those techniques provide automation capabilities that go beyond the more simple, routine and stable processes currently streamlined by RPA solutions today and create genuine additional business value for clients.
-SuccessData is at the forefront of innovation in the IPA space.
+SuccessData is at the forefront of innovation in the IDP space.

 Extract complex relationships